lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 ### Quantum measurements

-We have until now skipped over a crucial part of the quantum computation
+We have, until now, skipped over a crucial part of the quantum computation
 process: the role of quantum measurements.
 Quantum data, in isolation, is inherently inaccessible to humans: we cannot consume or process it!
-A result from a quantum computation is only of value if we can probe it and get some readout value that we can display to the user or return to whomever launched the quantum computation.
+A result from a quantum computation is only of value if we can probe it and get some readout value that we can display to the user or return to whoever launched the quantum computation.

-Measurements in quantum physics are fundamentally different from our classical understanding of just "reading out" data that is already there.
+Quantum physics measurements fundamentally differ from our classical understanding of just "reading out" data that is already there.
 This is the famous Schrödinger's cat thought experiment of quantum mechanics: what data is within the qubits remains undefined until a measurement is performed.
-The act of observation will transform the quantum data: looking inside the box will at random either kill the cat or spare it[^schrcat].
+The act of observation will transform the quantum data: looking inside the box will, at random, either kill the cat or spare it[^schrcat].

 [^schrcat]:
     It is ironic that Schrödinger's thought experiment @Schroedinger1935, intended to highlight the absurdity of quantum mechanics, has become the field's most famous PR campaign.
-Sorry to disappoint---you won't find felines occupying multipe states of existence (though qubits absolutely do)!
+Sorry to disappoint---you won't find felines occupying multiple states of existence (though qubits do!)

 We thus need to add the measurement operation as a special case to our computer scientist's model of quantum computing.
 Unlike purely quantum operations, measurements inherently involve interaction with the environment to produce a readout.
 Consequently, the no-delete and reversibility principles discussed earlier do not apply.
-Indeed, measurement is a lossy (and therefore irreversible) operation that project the quantum state into one of a small subset of classical states.
+Indeed, measurement is a lossy (and therefore irreversible) operation that projects the quantum state into one of a small subset of classical states.
 Which state the quantum state is projected into is non-deterministic.
-If one has access to an infinite supply of the same quantum state, then the full state can be eventually reconstructed by repeating measurements and analysing the distribution of outcomes[^tomography].
+If one has access to an infinite supply of the same quantum state, then the whole state can be reconstructed by repeating measurements and analysing the distribution of outcomes[^tomography].
 Given no-cloning, however, this is unlikely to be the case, and so the full quantum result is hardly ever known.
-We must instead rely on well-designed measurement schemes to extract useful information from the partial access we have to the quantum states.
+Instead, we must rely on well-designed measurement schemes to extract useful information from our partial access to the quantum states.

 [^tomography]:
     This is known as _state tomography_ @Allahverdyan2004.
-You will need to perform measurements in more than one basis, i.e. different choices of classical states to project to.
+One must perform measurements in multiple bases, i.e., different choices of classical states to project to.

 We model measurement as an operation that takes one qubit and outputs one purely classical bit[^disappear].
 In the circuit formalism, measurements are often implicitly added at the end of every qubit.
-If we wish to make them explicit or add them elsewhere in the computation, we must introduce a graphical representation for the classical bit of data that is produced by the measurement.
-The field has adopted the double wire
+Suppose we wish to make them explicit or add them elsewhere in the computation.
+In that case, we must introduce a graphical representation for the classical bit of data the measurement produces.
+The field has adopted the double-wire
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 30 10" width="30" height="10"><line x1="2" y1="3" x2="28" y2="3" stroke="black" stroke-width="1.5"/><line x1="2" y1="7" x2="28" y2="7" stroke="black" stroke-width="1.5"/></svg>
 for this, even though a "half" wire would arguably have been more appropriate to reflect the reduced information density relative to quantum wires.
-Ladies and gentlemen, I present to you, the measurement box:
+Ladies and gentlemen, I present to you the measurement box:

 [^disappear]:
     Where did the qubit go?
-It turns out that all the information that is contained in a qubit post measurement is also contained in the classical bit of output data---it is therefore redundant and renders the qubit useless.
-In our model wee therefore bundle measurement and qubit discard into one operation.
+All the information in a qubit post-measurement is also contained in the classical bit of output data---it is, therefore, redundant and renders the qubit useless.
+In our model, we, therefore, bundle measurement and qubit discard into one operation.

 <!-- prettier-ignore-start -->
 {{< qviz >}}